Calving Schools Planned

 K-State to host four events around Kansas focused on providing tips to help producer prepare for calving season.

-MANHATTAN, Kan. - In anticipation of calving season, Kansas State University Animal Sciences and Industry and K-State Research and Extension are planning a series of calving schools beginning in December and continuing through January.
+MANHATTAN, Kan. -In anticipation of calving season, Kansas State University Animal Sciences and Industry and K-State Research and Extension are planning a series of calving schools in January.

 The program will outline overall calving management that includes stages of the normal calving process as well as tips to handle difficult calving situations.
 A.J.
 Tarpoff, K-State extension beef veterinarian, explains the goals of the event are to increase knowledge, practical skills, and to increase the number of live calves born if they need assistance.

 The schools will also share tips on when and how to intervene to assist the cow or heifer.
 Presenters will also demonstrate proper use of calving equipment on a life-size cow and calf model.